TAM-DS/Quant11/README.md

 # Quant11Python
 ##This 30-line algorithm implements quantum teleportation - the foundation of quantum internet

+> 🧠 Quantum Sprint Project #1 | ⏱️ 30 Lines.
+Built for the Future of FinTech Infrastructure.

 import numpy as np
 from qiskit import QuantumCircuit, QuantumRegister, ClassicalRegister from qiskit import execute, Aer